-Midterm Exam (20%)

-The Midterm Exam will take place on March 3, 2016 and will cover all material covered in class through March 1, 2016.
-There will be no make-up for the midterm exam (see Late Work Policy below).
+- Midterm Exam (12%) The midterm exam will take place on March 10 and cover all material covered in the course through March 3.
+There are no make-up exams (see Late Work Policy below). - Final Exam (15%) The final exam will be cumulative and cover all material covered in the course.

-Final Exam (25%)

-The final exam will be cumulative and cover all material covered in the course.
 The date and time of the final exam will be set by the University Registrar.
 There are no make-up exams (see Late Work Policy below).